 There is still a lot of useful information in this post, even if some is a little out of date.
 I wrote this originally in 2008, well before the Vancouver Olympics and many other developments changed Vancouver forever.
 You are unlikely to find anyone in the blogosphere who has spent more time looking for work in Vancouver than me.
 I’ve written far too much about my job search, my MBA, my personal problems, and as a result I’m not convinced everyone can blog there way to a better career.
 I’ve written over a 1000 blog posts here and elsewhere and one thing I’ve learned is a lot of people, even ‘experts’ who give advice online, don’t know what they are talking about.
 This was some good, honest advice.
 Not everyone who has moved to Vancouver has enjoyed the housing and job market.
 I decided to add a couple pictures taken by me, my sister, and the odd mystery photographer to break up the wall of text.

-Companies do come and go, especially in tech, but Vancouver remains an attractive city to move to, though finding a good job and an affordable place to live is work.
+Companies do come and go, especially in tech, but Vancouver remains an attractive city to move to, though finding a good job and an affordable place to live is challenging.
 Many people don’t live in Vancouver but in one of the neighbouring cities in Metro Vancouver.
 Perhaps the Vancouver Pixel Crafters can maintain a resource for people looking to move to Vancouver and find a job in tech.
 I threw together a Vancouver tech news aggregator at some point.
 If you do move to Vancouver and you want to find a job in the tech community, tell @HeyAvailable.

 I did some digging and found a few more recent and helpful resources: